Adir-SL/MotionBlurJS/README.md

 # MotionBlurJS
+For more information and examples please visit: https://www.motionblurjs.com

 ## What is MotionBlurJS
 **MotionBlurJS** is a lightweight JavaScript library that allows your animations to shine with homemade native CSS Motion Blur and Motion Fade while keeping your code clean and your CSS animations smooth.